When I was new to Affiliate Marketing, I totally psyched myself out of it.

 Residual, I LOVE that word!

-The person (Lynn Terry) who first referred me to Aweber continues to earn commissions on my quarterly payments today.
-That's about $70 per year which (considering 15 years now) means she's up to about $1000.
+The person (Lynn Terry) who first referred me to Aweber continued to earn commissions on my quarterly payments for 15 years, adding up to about $1000.
 Can you imagine how many people she's referred over the years?
-I'd love to know what her Aweber checks look like.

 Recommending tools that people will use over the long term is a fantastic residual affiliate opportunity, IF the residual commissions are offered.
 Things like Email Management and Hosting are ‘must have' tools for all marketers.